Olsro/reddit-ipod-guides/README.md

 # Public Archive of all of my iPod-related Reddit Guides
 All formatted in an open format: the markdown.
 Feel free to clone this whole repo so you can get access to those files locally and make another backup of it.

+Also, some of those guides are slightly improved/reworded from here.

 # Tip me on Patreon
 All my knowledge is shared publicly.
 I want to avoid gate-keeping of the knowledge, so as many person as possible can get access to it thus avoiding doing mistakes that I've made and that cost time.
 Also, kids or many financially poor person can't often afford paying for virtual things on the Internet but should still have the opportunity to learn new things without having to rely on pirates who leak the gate-keeped content.